 - First-year students begin with two required courses: a writing course and a first-year seminar on an interdisciplinary topic.

 - The first-year seminar requirement is waived for transfer students.

-- Next, you’ll demonstrate, through coursework or testing, proficiencies in writing, mathematics, foreign languages and computer technology.
+- Next, you’ll demonstrate, through coursework or testing, proficiencies in writing, mathematics, and world language.

-- Afterwards, you’ll work with your adviser to fulfill upper-level Integrated Curriculum requirements within your major.
+- Afterward, you’ll work with your adviser to fulfill upper-level Integrated Curriculum requirements within your major.

 - You’ll also meet an experiential learning requirement, which is an opportunity for students to apply classroom learning off-campus.

 - This requirement is waived for adult and military students.

 - Finally, you’ll complete an integrated senior capstone experience in your major that brings everything together.
 You might conduct an independent research project or immerse yourself in creative work.
 Whatever you choose, a faculty advisor will be there to help.

 In addition to the developmental experiences above, you’ll take courses in a broad range of topics including: